ChristopherBz/Professional-README-Generator/Develop/README1.md

   ## Description
   ![License](https://img.shields.io/badge/License-MIT-blue.svg "License Badge")
-  - Motivation: To spread the word of free speech in a time not so distant
+  - Motivation: My friends, family and the good of the human race
-  - Why I built this project: arst
+  - Why I built this project: To spread the word of free speech in a time not so distant
   - The problem it solves: It Solves many problems  1.
 The art of power  2. the means of strength  3.
 A ancient ritual

   ## Table of Contents